 Material Selection and Maintenance of the Collection

-Selection of library materials shall be made on the basis of timeliness, accuracy, effective expression, significance of subject and evaluations in professionally recognized review journals as well as other sources.
-No materials shall be excluded because of race, nationality, or the political or social views of the author.
-Materials on all sides of topical issues may be purchased so that citizens can be fully informed.
-Selection of materials by the Library does not mean endorsement of the views expressed but is an expression of the Library's policy of intellectual freedom.
-It should also be recognized that some materials may be offensive, shocking or boring to some readers but meaningful and significant to others.
-Works being considered should be viewed as a whole, not in isolated parts.
+Librarians shall make the selection of library materials based on timeliness, accuracy, expression, the significance of the subject, and evaluations in professionally recognized review journals and other sources.
+No materials shall be excluded due to race, nationality, or the political or social views of the author.
+The library's selection of materials does not mean endorsement of the opinions expressed but is an expression of the library's policy of intellectual freedom.
+Individuals should also recognize that some materials may be offensive or shocking to some readers but meaningful and significant to others.
+Works should be considered as a whole, not in isolated parts.

 Since no library can acquire all print and non-print materials, every library must employ a policy of selectivity in acquisitions.
-The Library provides a general collection of reliable materials embracing broad areas of knowledge.
+The library provides a collection of materials embracing broad areas of knowledge.
 Best-sellers and anticipated best-sellers or popular titles will be purchased in multiple copies as determined by demand and advance publicity.
 Other community and area library resources are taken into consideration when selecting materials.
-Rather than purchasing every item, the Library may borrow materials through interlibrary loan.
-Information sources made available through the Internet will be selected using the same principles that are applied to books and other formats.
-New formats will be considered for the collection when a significant portion of the community population has the necessary technology to make use of the format.
+Rather than buying every item, the library may borrow materials through interlibrary loans.

-The library will accept gifts or donations provided that they meet the general criteria for selection of materials.
-Items not added to the Library's Collection will be donated to other organizations or sold to benefit the Library.
+The library will accept gifts or donations if they meet the general criteria for selecting materials.
+Items not added to the Library's Collection will be donated to other organizations or sold to benefit the library.

-The Board of Trustees also recognizes that removing no longer useful materials from the collection is as important a part of maintenance of the library collection as the initial selection.
+The Board of Trustees also recognizes that removing no longer useful materials from the collection is as essential as maintaining the library collection.
 Therefore, the weeding policy shall include the same factors for consideration as the selection policy.

 Request for Reconsideration of Library Material

-A citizen objecting to a book or other material should submit the form; Patron's Request for Reconsideration of Library Material which is available at any public service desk or from the Library Director's Office.
-The written request and the material in question should be submitted to the Library Director's Office.
-It will be reviewed and a report, along with a recommendation, will be submitted to the Library Board of Trustees.
+A HHH Community Library Cardholder objecting to a book or other material should submit the form, Patron's Request for Reconsideration of Library Material, available at any public service desk or from the Library Director's Office.
+Cardholders should submit the written request and the material in question to the Library Director's Office.
+It will be reviewed, and a report, along with a recommendation, will be forwarded to the Library Board of Trustees.